Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Related Work

 As an alternative to 3D sizing, 2D photogrammetric methods have been adopted in agriculture.
-These methods either directly estimate the widths of fruits \cite{gongal} or fit ellipses to measure the heights and widths \cite{on_tree, mango_tree_canopy, olive}.
-This is advantageous as sizes are able to be extracted fast from 2D images without the need to aggregate information from multiple views.
+These methods either directly estimate the widths of fruits \cite{gongal} or fit ellipses to measure the heights and widths \cite{on_tree, olive}.
+This is advantageous as sizes are able to be extracted quickly from 2D images without the need to aggregate information from multiple views.
 However, the presented approaches use simple detection and segmentation modules, relying on color information and non-deep features.
 While these methods work well in their respective domains, they would fail when trying to detect and segment fruitlets.
-This is because the proximity of fruitlets are much closer together and their colors blend in with the surrounding leaves.
+This is because the proximity of fruitlets are much closer together, and their colors blend in with the surrounding leaves.
+Most similar to our approach, the work of Qadri \cite{Qadri} fits ellipses to apple fruitlets to estimate their diameters.
+However, they make use of a MADNet \cite{MADNet} network to estimate disparity which uses only the left image and requires re-training between stereo cameras.
+Additionally, they do not provide a method to autonomously cluster and associate fruitlets which is required to calculate growth rates.

-There has been limited work on cross-day fruit association, which is required to measure growth rates.
-While there has been effort dedicated towards both fruit tracking \cite{liu2019monocular,orange_id} and identification from different camera views \cite{apple_id}, these methods either rely on images taken from consecutive frames or maintaining 3D knowledge about the current scene.
-Hondo \textit{et al.} \cite{fixed_apple} develop a deep learning approach to size apples and track their growth over time.
-However, images are captured from a fixed camera pose, and fruit identification is performed by comparing center coordinates of segmented apples.
-This is infeasible for fruitlets due to their small size, dynamic nature, close proximity, and the number of clusters needed to be sized.